Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 1. Regulates Hormones

 • Maintaining Balance in the Body: Vitamin D plays a role in regulating hormones that are important for metabolism, energy levels, and maintaining a healthy weight.
-In winter, when people are more likely to experience lower energy levels due to less sunlight, adequate vitamin D can help regulate these hormones.
+In winter, when people are more likely to experience lower energy levels due to less sunlight, adequate D vitamin can help regulate these hormones.

 1. Sunlight Exposure